aws/model-hosting-container-standards/python/model_hosting_container_standards/sagemaker/lora/FACTORY_USAGE.md

 1. **Use the Convenience Functions:** Always use `register_load_adapter_handler`, `register_unload_adapter_handler`, and `inject_adapter_id` from the `sagemaker` module instead of directly using `create_lora_transform_decorator`.
 They provide better error messages, validation, and automatic header handling.

+2. **Choose the Right Injection Mode:** Use `inject_adapter_id` replace mode (default) for most cases, but use append mode with appropriate separators for frameworks that expect concatenated model names.

-2. **Validate Adapter Sources:** Always validate that adapter sources are accessible and in the correct format (S3 paths, local paths, etc.).
+3. **Validate Adapter Sources:** Always validate that adapter sources are accessible and in the correct format (S3 paths, local paths, etc.).

 3. **Handle Adapter Loading Errors:** Wrap adapter loading in try-except blocks and return appropriate HTTP status codes:
    - 400 for invalid requests